49 Secrets Your Boss Won’t Tell You—But You Need to Know

 Stick to the point

 It’s understandable that you feel your work is the most important thing, but don’t expect everyone else to feel the same.
 The best way to start things off right with a new client or partner is to be respectful of their time.
 This means planning ahead and paring your speech down to the bare necessities.
 “Potential clients are very busy and they don’t have all day to discuss one project so I expect my employees to be concise about their statements and to the point,” Schuldt says.
 You can always answer questions afterward.
-Here are 7 other things you can do to look smart in a meeting.

 Put.
 Your.
 Phone.
 Away.